orbitdb/orbitdb/FAQ.md

 `orbitdb.feed('name', { accessController: { write ['key1', 'key2'] }}) // keys cannot be revoked`

 Allows anyone to write to the db.
 If you specify keys, the process involves granting and revoking keys.
-Granting is doable, but revocation is a harder and is being worked on by multiple parties, without a solution.
+Granting is doable, but revocation is harder and is being worked on by multiple parties, without a solution.

 If you want to encrypt the keys or content, it's easier with a single user.
 If you want to use encryption with multiwriters, that's another bag which also hasn't been solved.